arda-y/discord-tts/readme.md

 - Enable all intents in the "Bot" tab(it's probably not all of them, not going to verify that)
 - in Bot scope, enable "Read Messages", "Connect" and "Speak" permissions
 - Generate an OAuth2 URL and invite the bot to your server
-- Create a new file called `discord-token.txt` in the root directory of the project and paste the token into itü
+- Create a new file called `discord-token.txt` in the root directory of the project and paste the token into it

 4- Get a Google Cloud API key